valancej/documentation/_basic/languages-frameworks/php.md

 All commands must return an `exit code 0` to Codeship to report a successful result, or any other error code to report an unsuccessful result.
 This means you must configure your test scripts to exit with a `0` status if they do not do so by default.

-## Frameworks And Testing

-Codeship supports essentially all popular PHP frameworks, such as Laravel, Symfony, CodeIgniter and CakePHP.
-All frameworks that do not require root access for custom machine configuration should work without issue.

-Additionally, all testing frameworks, such as phpunit and codeception, will work on Codeship.

 ### Custom PHPUnit Version

 Note that if you need to install a custom versin of PHPUnit, you can do so with the following commands: